brockhbittner/LTCjourney/README.md

 Getting familiar with GitHub and how it works is difficult, to say the least.
 I am thankful that I have had at least some experience in the command line from my Google IT Support Specialist certification.
 Part of the problem was the technical difficulties that I encountered.
 Here is a description of how I worked through some of these problems:

-First, GitHub Desktop was wanting me to use ATOM as my text editor, which I learned through some research was incompatible as it was sunsetted by Git a couple years back.
+> First, GitHub Desktop was wanting me to use ATOM as my text editor, which I learned through some research was incompatible as it was sunsetted by Git a couple years back.

-Then, I discovered VSCode and got that installed.
+> Then, I discovered VSCode and got that installed.
 However, the changes I was making were not showing up in GitHub for me to commit and push.
 After some reasearch I discovered the problem was that autosave was turned off.
 So in the VSCode settings I turned autosave to "on Focus Change."
 Now, whenever I click off VSCode to GitHub desktop, it automatically recognizes the changes that I have made.
 So problem solved!

-But not so fast!
+> But not so fast!
 I then went to continue working through Topic 1: Version Control and I copied "git clone https://github.com/rishabkumar7/ltc-labs" into VSCode and received the following error: "xcrun: error: invalid active developer path (/Library/Developer/CommandLineTools), missing xcrun at: /Library/Developer/CommandLineTools/usr/bin/xcrun"

-So I did some research on this and found that I needed to install some command line tools.
+> So I did some research on this and found that I needed to install some command line tools.
 I researched the command to initiate the download and copied it into VSCode: xcode-select --install

-Viola!
+> Viola!

+I am going to stop here for now and pick back up later to contine working on Topic 2: Cloud CLI Setup another time.
+I already have an AWS account, so that gives me a good start on that!